cmc-aau/biocloud-docs/docs/guides/webportal/apps/rstudio.md

 Then stop the job by clicking the red **Cancel** button under **My Interactive Sessions**, see the screenshots above.

 !!! warning "Always inspect and optimize efficiency for next time!"
     When the job completes, **!!!ALWAYS!!!** inspect the CPU and memory usage of the job in either the notification email received or using [these commands](../../../slurm/accounting.md#job-efficiency-summary) and adjust the next job accordingly!
-This is essential to avoid wasting resources which other people could have used.
+This is essential to avoid wasting resources which other people could used, and to reduce queue time.

 ## Containerization
 The RStudio server runs in the SLURM job from within a [singularity/apptainer container](../../../software/containers.md#singularityapptainer), that is based on [Rocker](https://rocker-project.org/) container images.
 This means that R packages installed from the RStudio app may not work with other R installations due to different base operating system packages, so the RStudio app uses a different R library location by default, which is located under `$HOME/R/rstudio-server/R_MAJOR_VERSION`.